sbertrang/redis-distlock/README.md

     This is an implementation of the Redlock algorithm using Redis for distributed lock management.

-    NOTE: This needs at least Redis version 2.6.12 which brings adds new options to the SET command.
+    NOTE: This needs at least Redis version 2.6.12 which adds new options to the SET command.

 METHODS